Experimental studies of distillation in real environments

 Fig. 2.
 Schematic of the experimental unit

-The column’s bottom is equipped with a heating coil whose power is made adjustable to specific needs.
-In addition, the column’s bottom also contains a filling tube and a drain tube.
-As to the packing, many types of packing elements such as random packing elements of nominal size 6 fabricated by Ingehim can be utilized.
-On the outside, the column’s shell is equipped with an electric heater and is thermally insulated by two layers of the ceramic fibrous material called “Vladpromtex” and one layer of an aluminum foil.
+The bottom of the column is equipped with a heating coil, the power of which can be adjusted to meet specific requirements.
+Additionally, the column’s bottom contains both a filling tube and a drain tube.
+Regarding the packing, various types of packing elements can be used, including random packing elements with a nominal size of 6, manufactured by Ingehim.
+On the exterior, the column’s shell is fitted with an electric heater and is thermally insulated with two layers of a ceramic fibrous material called “Vladpromtex,” covered by a layer of aluminum foil.

-Temperature at the bottom and top of the column is controlled by using thermocouples 10 and 11.
-The column wall temperature is determined by thermocouple 12.
-All the thermocouples are linked to indicators OBEH, which are connected within a single network, containing a computer, by means of the industrial interface RS-485.
-All the measured data are collected and processed by the SCADA system Simplight that allows investigating dynamics of the distillation process.
-Depth of the vacuum achieved and the pressure drop through the packed layer are controlled by vacuum meters 13 and 14.
-For measuring the amount of distillate collection, measuring device 15 is used.
+The temperatures at the bottom and top of the column are controlled using thermocouples 10 and 11, respectively.
+The temperature of the column wall is measured by thermocouple 12.
+All thermocouples are connected to OBEH indicators, which are integrated into a single network with a computer via the industrial RS-485 interface.
+All measured data are collected and processed by the Simplight SCADA system, enabling detailed analysis of the distillation process dynamics.
+The vacuum level and pressure drop across the packed layer are monitored using vacuum meters 13 and 14.
+Measuring device 15 is used to quantify the amount of distillate collected.

 Technical characteristics of the unit: